-- (i) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - (ii) inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and - (iii) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
+- (i) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - (i) inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and